tytydraco/yessleep/out/Recollections_of_a_reluctant_monster_hunter_part_1.md

 We were on a job- A young man, suffering form Lycanthropy had lost control of his condition while he was having a drink at one of the local bars and, well, when we arrived...
 He was the only one left.
 There he sat, in the midst of all the carnage, sobbing profusely into his knees.

 I felt sorry for him, I truly did.
-But rules are rules, and this would be over quickly.
+But rules are rules.
+On the bright side, this would be over quickly.

 As I raised my weapon and prepared to take my shot, my partner, Jonah spoke.